5 Ways to Increase Christmas Sales for Your Small Business

 - Make sure your discount is worthwhile.
 Shoppers are used to being spoiled.
 So puny little 5, 10 or even 20 percent discounts aren't going to cut it unless you do something like a 20% off storewide sale.
 On individual items, the higher the discount the better.
 Shoppers will compare.

 And advertise your sale heavily on the most appropriate marketing channels for your ideal customers; social media, newspapers, radio etc. (See 19 Advertising Ideas for Small Businesses.)
-People need to hear about it if they’re going to turn out!
+People need to hear about it if they’re going to turn out and give you the chance to make more Christmas sales!

 As I write this, the Business in Action group in my town is holding a Moonlight Madness event.
 There will be fire-wielders, jugglers and musicians performing and, of course, Santa will be visiting.